This post contains affiliate links. Read the full disclosure here.

 three marshmallow brownies stacked on top of each other with candy cane pieces scattered around

-Fun Flavor Ideas!
+Fun Flavor Ideas

-There are a few super fun ways I like to make these marshmallow brownies even MORE extra than they already are, so I’m sharing a few below.
+There are a few super fun ways I like to make these brownies even MORE extra than they already are, so I’m sharing a few below.
 Go big or go home right?!

 • S’mores Brownies: If you’re a s’mores lover, sprinkle some chopped or crushed up graham crackers over the marshmallows along with the chocolate chips and crumbled up brownie chunks!

-• Fluffernutter Brownies: Drizzle melted peanut butter over top of the melted marshmallows to make these into peanut butter marshmallow brownies!
+• Fluffernutter Brownies: Drizzle melted peanut butter over top of the melted marshmallows to make these into gooey peanut butter marshmallow brownies!

 three marshmallow swirl brownies stacked on top of each other with marshmallows scattered around

-Expert Tips
+Expert Recipe Developer Tips

 • Gently push the brownie pieces into the warm marshmallow layer to help them stay in place and create more of a layer of brownie on top.